 (1) A person must not be in possession or control of an animal that is being moved from one place to another place unless the person is in possession of a transport document that relates to the movement of the animal.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (2) A person does not commit an offence under subregulation (1) if the person is moving the animal without a transport document —